Negev Bedouin: Ottoman Empire

 Most of the Negev Bedouin tribes migrated to the Negev from the Arabian Desert, Transjordan, Egypt, and the Sinai from the 18th century onwards.
 Traditional Bedouin lifestyle began to change after the French invasion of Egypt in 1798.
 The rise of the puritanical Wahhabi sect forced them to reduce their raiding of caravans.
 Instead, the Bedouin acquired a monopoly on guiding pilgrim caravans to Mecca, as well as selling them provisions.
 The opening of the Suez canal reduced the dependence on desert caravans and attracted the Bedouin to newly formed settlements that sprung up along the canal.

-Bedouin sedentarization began under Ottoman rule following the need in establishing law and order in the Negev; the Ottoman Empire viewed the Bedouins as a threat to the state's control.
-In 1858, a new Ottoman Land Law was issued that offered the legal grounds for the displacement of the Bedouin.
-Under the Tanzimat reforms instituted as the Ottoman Empire gradually lost power, the Ottoman Land Law of 1858 instituted an unprecedented land registration process which was also meant to boost the empire's tax base.
+Bedouin sedentarization began under Ottoman rule, as the Ottoman Empire needed to establish law and order in the Negev and viewed the Bedouins as a threat to the state's control.
+In 1858, the Ottoman Land Code of 1858 was issued as part of the Tanzimat reforms to modernize the Ottoman state.
+This code instituted an unprecedented land registration process which was also meant to boost the empire's tax base, and also in reality offered the legal grounds for the displacement of the Bedouin.
 Few Bedouin opted to register their lands with the Ottoman Tapu, due to lack of enforcement by the Ottomans, illiteracy, refusal to pay taxes and lack of relevance of written documentation of ownership to the Bedouin way of life at that time.

 At the end of the 19th century Sultan Abdul Hamid II (Abdülhamid II) undertook other measures in order to control the Bedouin.
 As a part of this policy he settled loyal Muslim populations from the Balkan and Caucasus (Circassians) among the areas predominantly populated by the nomads, and also created several permanent Bedouin settlements, although the majority of them did not remain.
 In 1900 an urban administrative center of Beersheva was established in order to extend governmental control over the area.

 Another measure initiated by the Ottoman authorities was the private acquisition of large plots of state land offered by the sultan to the absentee landowners (effendis).
 Numerous tenants were brought in order to cultivate the newly acquired lands.

 And the main trend of settling non-Bedouin population in the Palestine remained until the last days of the empire.
 By the 20th century much of the Bedouin population was settled, semi-nomadic, and engaged in agriculture according to an intricate system of land ownership, grazing rights, and water access.

 During World War I, the Negev Bedouin fought with the Turks against the British, but later withdrew from the conflict.
 Sheikh Hamad Pasha al-Sufi (died 1923), Sheikh of the Nijmat sub-tribe of the Tarabin, led a force of 1,500 men from Al-Tarabin, Al-Tayaha, Al-Azazma tribes which joined the Turkish offensive against the Suez Canal.